 ProdCamp (us!) is a company that was founded in late 2020 and provides an all-in-one customer feedback and product management tool.
 It focuses on the ability to collect and organize feedback from multiple channels, analyze and prioritize the feedback, and then close the loop by informing customers of product changes.

 - For most companies, ProdCamp’s pricing model means it can be significantly less expensive than Canny. (updated on March 2022: with the Canny's pricing approach change and prices increase, ProdCamp makes the cut).

 - ProdCamp has a number of important features that Canny is missing such as an in-app widget, Chrome extension, and more.
 Take a look at the comparison table below for more details.

-- ProdCamp is a newer, less-established company in the market.
+- ProdCamp is a newer, less-established company on the market.

 Pricing: ProdCamp’s paid plans start at just $99/mo compared with $400/mo for Canny.io.

 Uservoice vs Canny.io